farahmzi/farahmzi/README.md

   <img src="https://github.com/user-attachments/assets/3432eb58-6a99-49c2-ab00-9420e56ef4ef" alt="mariocode" width="300"/>
 </p>

 Through deep technical work and continuous learning.
-Currently, I’m studying at Holberton School and Princess Nourah University, where I’m diving into systems programming, automation, and AI.
+Currently, I’m studying at Holberton School and Princess Nourah University, where I’m diving into systems programming, Data, and AI.

 I’m the founder of AtharTech — a student-driven initiative that empowers youth with technical skills, mentorship opportunities, and innovation-focused programs.
 At AtharTech, I’ve led workshops and hands-on projects that blend design thinking with real challenges and collaborative learning.